daisybutler/The-Book-Bunker-project03/README.md

 I wanted The Book Bunker's visual design to be light, clean and simple.
 This is important for a user who wants a simple website for getting the information they want quickly or they may exit and find another website.
 Loud colours and complicated layouts would be counteractive to this.
 I'm an advocated for rounded edges to all shapes on websites because I think it effortlessly gives a modern and sleek feel.

-This project has been imagined with a particular client in mind, who eventually might like to leverage this site as another way of growing their brand awareness.
-Therefore, my design reflects [their website](https://www.jason-butler.com) style and colour scheme, which is lilac, white, light grey and dark grey.
-PLEASE NOTE*: I designed, built and currently maintain this website and all company branding associated with it.*
+This project has been imagined with a particular website owner in mind, who eventually might like to leverage it as part of their brand.
+Therefore, my design reflects their main website style and colour scheme, which is lilac, white, light grey and dark grey.

 All these visual features and colours I experimented with and decided on in the creation of my wireframes in Figma [see wireframes](#wireframe-mockups).